 It is common for doctors to use hardware during medical procedures to fixate the correction.
 If this is necessary, the screws are set with the bone in order to reduce possible tendon irritation or any tissue.
-If this happens to you or you’re about to have this procedure in the near future, you can start worrying about possible problems with screws after bunion surgery
+If this happens to you or you’re about to have this procedure in the near future, you can start worrying about possible problems with screws after bunion surgery.

-In general, there is no need for any worries – people usually don’t experience any problems and don’t ever feel used screws.
+In general, there is no need for any concerns – people usually don’t experience any problems and don’t ever feel used screws.
 There is a very small chance that hardware will get pushed out from the bone enough to make you uncomfortable.
 Removal of the screws is one of the most simple procedures, and the best part is that it requires a minimal recovery period.
 This is possible because once that bone completely heals after the surgery, it won’t require hardware anymore.
 That is why removing screws won’t affect the correction of your bunion, and there won’t be any complicated removal procedure.

 Are Problems With Screws After Bunion Surgery a Common Thing?